Contents Home

 Introduction

-Following are some source texts which are relevant for the history of the Voynich MS and its study.
-They are always given in the original language, and in several cases in English translation.
+Following are some source texts which are relevant for understanding the history of the Voynich MS. They are always given in the original language, and in several cases in English translation.
 They are ordered in chronological order of writing.
 My introductory or descriptive comments are contained between [ ].
 The notation [...] indicates that part of a source text has been skipped.
 Some discussions are included in the present page, but more often these are presented in those locations where these source texts are referred to.

 Some texts and their discussion have been treated more fully at the >>web site of Philip Neal.
 I will not repeat information from his web site here, but rather include pointers to it.
 Additional interesting source texts are collected there.